sirbrillig/phpcs-changed/README.md

-This allows running [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) on files, but only report warnings/errors from lines which have been changed.
+Run [phpcs](https://github.com/squizlabs/PHP_CodeSniffer) on files, but only report warnings/errors from lines which were changed.

-There is a PHP library that can be used as well as a CLI script that you can just run on your files.
+This is both a PHP library that can be used manually as well as a CLI script that you can just run on your files.

+## What is this for?

+Let's say that you need to add a feature to a large legacy file which has many phpcs errors.
+If you try to run phpcs on that file, there is so much noise it's impossible to notice any errors which you may have added yourself.

+Using this script you can get phpcs output which applies only to the changes you have made and ignores the unchanged errors.

 ## 🐘 PHP Library